CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

     ![](./images/botframe1(7).png)

-1. In the terminal, run the following commands to install the bot templates and packages you need:
+1. In the terminal, run the following commands to install the bot templates and packages you need, press **Enter** after the last command.

     ```
     dotnet new -i Microsoft.Bot.Framework.CSharp.EchoBot